fontforge/designwithfontforge.com/en-US/Adding_Glyphs_to_an_Arabic_Font.md

 Find a glyph with three dots &mdash; *sheen* (position 1588, U+0634) will do.
 Double-click on the cell &mdash; this will open a glyph design panel.
 Press <kbd>V</kbd> to ensure the pointer tool (arrowhead) in the toolbox is selected, and press <kbd>Z</kbd> and enlarge the panel to give you a good view of the glyph.

-Click and drag so that the nodes of the three dots above sheen change colour from pink to beige.
+Click and drag so that the nodes of the three dots above sheen change color from pink to beige.
 If you accidentally include or omit a node, deselect or select it by pressing <kbd>Shift</kbd> and clicking.
 Press <kbd>Alt</kbd> + <kbd>C</kbd> to copy.

 <img src="images/sheen_dots.png" />